 In September 2018, an auto-rickshaw driver was arrested for allegedly kidnapping a teenaged girl with an intention to sexually assault her.
 The incident took place in Kalyan.
 When the girl boarded the auto-rickshaw, the accused drove the vehicle towards an isolated place.
 Sensing danger, the girl jumped out of the auto-rickshaw and escape the clutches of the auto-rickshaw driver.
 In her complaint, the girl said she feared that the man wanted to rape and molest her.
 Based on the complaint, the accused was arrested

 In August 2018, a 25-year-old married woman was allegedly kidnapped and raped by an auto-rickshaw driver in a forest area in Ulhasnagar town.
 The woman, a resident of Raite village near Kalyan and the 30-year-old accused- Mukesh knew each other.
 When the woman was on her way to a jewellery shop in Ulhasnagar, the accused came in his auto and offered to give her a treat and took her to a restaurant.
 However, after reaching the eatery, the woman refused to eat or drink anything and told him not to harass her.
-The accused then offered the woman a drop back to her home in his rickshaw.
+The accused then offered the woman a drop back home in his rickshaw.
 However, instead of driving her home on their way back, he took the vehicle to a forest area where he sexually assaulted her.
 The accused was booked by the police

 On the evening of July 13, 2018, traffic constable Minaj Khan was at Lokhandwala in Andheri carrying out routine vehicle and licence check, when she noticed an errant autorickshaw driver headed towards Infinity Mall, trying to evade the check by driving away in a hurry, so much so that he rammed into a parked motorbike.
 Khan stopped the autorickshaw and asked the driver to show his licence, which upon inspection turned out that it had expired.
 When Khan asked the auto driver to pay a fine, he flashed a 'media' ID and threatened her, saying not to mistake him as just an auto driver.
 The driver then snatched the licence, pushed her and tried to intimidate her by driving his vehicle towards her.
 Just then, passers-by and shopkeepers in the vicinity jumped to her help, stopping the autorickshaw, taking away the keys and catching hold of the driver.
-Khan, meanwhile, dialed 103 and called for back-up.
+Khan, meanwhile, dialled 103 and called for back-up.
 The driver was booked and arrested

 Changing his own appearance and that of his vehicle didn't help this 37-year-old auto-rickshaw driver evade police arrest after he fled with a bag containing 7 tolas of gold left by a passenger.
-The incident happened on May 15, 2018 when victim Sandip Patil and his family hired two rickshaws from the Lokmanya Tilak Terminus.
+The incident happened on May 15, 2018, when victim Sandip Patil and his family hired two rickshaws from the Lokmanya Tilak Terminus.
 The accused Sajnath Jayprakash Morya was driving the rickshaw in which Patil was travelling.
-While getting down at Chembur, Patil didn't realise that he had left his bag containing gold in the rickshaw.
+While getting off at Chembur, Patil didn't realise that he left his bag containing gold in the rickshaw.
 However, instead of returning it to him, Morya quickly fled from the spot.
 After the victim filed a complaint with the Govandi police, they traced him to Vishnu Nagar in Chembur and arrested him

 In a shocking incident, a 16-year-old orphan girl was raped by an auto driver in March 2018.
 The girl then jumped out of the auto in an attempt to save her life.
 The incident occurred near MIDC in Mahape, Navi Mumbai.
 After raping the girl the diver allegedly tried taking her to another spot.
 Fearing for her life, the girl jumped out of the auto and suffered several injuries.
 She was found unconscious by bystanders who thought it was an accident and took her first to a doctor and then a hospital nearby.
 The police registered a case and multiple teams were formed to nab him